dhcmrlchtdj/hematite/data/book-streaming-systems.md

 ---

-## The What, Where, When, and How of Data Processing
+## the what, where, when, and how of data processing

 > the core set of principles and concepts required for robust out-of-order data processing